ImranGabeyaw/GamesSupportBot/README.md

 About
 ------------
-  GamesSupportBot is a discord bot that was created to assist in the quality of life, education, or improvement of skill for certain video games (currently Maplestory and
+  GamesSupportBot is a discord bot that was created to assist in the quality of life, education, and improvement of skill for certain video games (currently Maplestory and
   Rainbow Six Siege).

   Main functions;